Discover what you are naturally good at

 Why this is important: The interviewer wants to know if you’re sure that you can effectively perform the job duties expected of you in this position.

-Why this is important: The interviewer wants to know that you can make sound decisions quickly and effectively.
+Why this is important: The interviewer wants to assess your ability to make well-informed decisions swiftly and efficiently.

-Why this is important: The interviewer wants to ensure that your management style aligns well with the company’s objectives and culture.
+Why this is important: The interviewer wants to ensure that your management style aligns well with the structure or the role they are hiring for.

 Why this is important: The interviewer wants to get a sense of your character, which will give them insight into how you might interact with coworkers or superiors.